 Interviews are allocated to each stratum using probability proportional to size (PPS), i.e., each stratum allocates interviews relative to its population.
 Within each stratum, primary sampling units (PSUs) are randomly selected.
 The precise definition of the PSU unit differs across countries.
 In most cases, it is a pre-defined geographic unit that has been demarcated by the country’s central statistical authority.
 However, in some cases, it is a standard unit that has been demarcated by our local partner.
 Within each PSU, blocks are defined as the secondary sampling unit, normally containing between 100-250 households.
 Random starting points for random walks are then selected within these blocks to determine the household.
 Kish grids or first/last birthday methods randomize the selection of the respondent at the doorstep.
+Pre-assignment of the respondent gender by household is applied in many contexts, to ensure an even distribution of gender and to avoid gate keeper effects.
 See our Technical Reports by wave for further information on the precise sampling strategies in each country.

 Interviews are conducted face-to-face.
 The first three waves were conducted using Paper and Pencil Interviewing (PAPI).
 The fourth wave employed a multiple mode design.
 While some countries remained in the PAPI mode, other countries shifted to Computer Assisted Personal Interviewing (PAPI).
 The fifth wave, currently in the field, will almost exclusively rely on CAPI.
 See our Technical Reports for each wave for specific country information.